Balaji-Ramasubramanian/smart-vaccine-reminder/README.md

 ## Configuration
 You need to change the **.env** file with your appropriate access tokens.
 You need to provide the following details,
 - Facebook page access token
-- Verify token for your Bot
+- Verify token for your bot
 - App secret token
 - Wit access token
 - Database Host